Virginia victims had 150 years of combined service with city

 The police and fire departments were to assign members of their honor guards to help each victim's family.

-Authorities have said Craddock fired indiscriminately.
+Authorities have said the shooter fired indiscriminately.
 At least three other people who were wounded remained hospitalized Saturday.

 Craddock appeared to have had no felony record, making him eligible to purchase guns.